metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 Administrative account is needed as well but it should be used for administration only, if possible offline.

-Following site explains how to create local (standard) account:\
+The following site explains how to create local (standard) account:\
 [Create a local user or administrator account in Windows][local account]

 [Table of Contents](#table-of-contents)